Clinique Moisture Surge Face Spray Thirsty Skin Relief Review

 Review

-Results you may expect from using Clinique Moisture Surge Face Spray Thirsty Skin Relief:
+Does Clinique Moisture Surge Face Spray Thirsty Skin Relief Work?

-Quite moisturizing: Clinique Moisture Surge Face Spray Thirsty Skin Relief has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Clinique Moisture Surge Face Spray Thirsty Skin Relief is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈4.0%) and Glycerin (est. ≈3.0%).